"Nov. 12, 2012 -- The requirement to fast before a cholesterol check can be a major inconvenience.

-Read this information carefully before you start taking VYTORIN.
-Review this information each time you refill your prescription for VYTORIN as there may be new information.
+Read this Patient Information carefully before you start taking VYTORIN® and each time you get a refill.
+There may be new information.
 This information does not take the place of talking with your doctor about your medical condition or your treatment.
 If you have any questions about VYTORIN, ask your doctor.
 Only your doctor can determine if VYTORIN is right for you.

 What is VYTORIN?